Frederick Douglass: Family life

 Frederick Douglass after 1884 with his second wife Helen Pitts Douglass (sitting).
 The woman standing is her sister Eva Pitts.

-Douglass and Anna Murray had five children: Rosetta Douglass, Lewis Henry Douglass, Frederick Douglass Jr., Charles Remond Douglass, and Annie Douglass (died at the age of ten).
+Douglass and Anna Murray had five children: Rosetta Douglass, Lewis Henry Douglass, Frederick Douglass Jr., Charles Remond Douglass, and Annie Douglass (died at the age of 10).
 Charles and Rosetta helped produce his newspapers.

 Anna Douglass remained a loyal supporter of her husband's public work.
 His relationships with Julia Griffiths and Ottilie Assing, two women with whom he was professionally involved, caused recurring speculation and scandals.
-Assing was a journalist recently immigrated from Germany, who first visited Douglass in 1856 seeking permission to translate My Bondage and My Freedom into German.
+Assing was a journalist who had recently immigrated from Germany, who first visited Douglass in 1856 seeking permission to translate My Bondage and My Freedom into German.
 Until 1872, she often stayed at his house "for several months at a time" as his "intellectual and emotional companion".

 Assing held Anna Douglass "in utter contempt" and was vainly hoping that Douglass would separate from his wife.
-Douglass biographer David W. Blight concludes that Assing and Douglass "were probably lovers".
-Though Douglass and Assing are widely believed to have had an intimate relationship, the surviving correspondence contains no proof of such a relationship.
+Douglass biographer David W. Blight concludes that Assing and Douglass "were probably lovers", but the surviving correspondence contains no proof of such a relationship.

 Anna died in 1882.
 In 1884, Douglass married Helen Pitts, a white suffragist and abolitionist from Honeoye, New York.
 Pitts was the daughter of Gideon Pitts Jr., an abolitionist colleague and friend of Douglass's.
 A graduate of Mount Holyoke College (then called Mount Holyoke Female Seminary), Pitts worked on a radical feminist publication named Alpha while living in Washington, D.C.
 She later worked as Douglass's secretary.

 Assing, who had depression and was diagnosed with incurable breast cancer, committed suicide in France in 1884 after hearing of the marriage.
 Upon her death, Assing bequeathed Douglass a $13,000 trust fund, a "large album", and his choice of books from her library.

-The marriage of Douglass and Pitts provoked a storm of controversy, since Pitts was both white and nearly 20 years younger.
+The marriage of Douglass and Pitts provoked a storm of controversy, since Pitts was white and nearly 20 years younger than Douglass.
 Many in her family stopped speaking to her; his children considered the marriage a repudiation of their mother.
 But feminist Elizabeth Cady Stanton congratulated the couple.
-Douglass responded to the criticisms by saying that his first marriage had been to someone the color of his mother, and his second to someone the color of his father.
+Douglass responded to the criticisms by saying that his first marriage had been to someone the color of his mother and his second to someone the color of his father.